 self-incrimination, intimacy, privacy, legal defence and due process of law.

 In addition, it will be considered a crime to force someone, with violence, by threat or after having reduced the victim’s capability to resist, to do what law does not require or not to do what the law permits.

 The employees being interviewed must be treated well, in a respectful way.
-It is advisable that the company asks for the employee’s written authorisation for the interview, for recording or videorecording it, whenever applicable, agreement for keeping it confidential, and other key actions or obligations that the company may want the employee to take, observe or assume.
+It is advisable that the company asks for the employee’s written consent to the interview, for recording or video recording it; whenever applicable, agreement on keeping it confidential; and other key actions or obligations that the company may want the employee to take, observe or assume.

 The right of the company to investigate violations to laws or internal ethical rules must be exercised in a proper way.
 During the interview, no accusation to the interviewee or to anybody should be made without strong evidence.
 The company should only make objective questions without any implied judgement, in order not to give cause for claims based on moral damages (ie, punitive damages), such as causing emotional distress, or defamation, which is a crime in Brazil.

 It is possible to place employees on gardening leave to help the investigation.
 In principle 30 days would be reasonable, provided that their compensation is maintained during the absence.
 In this case, the company should be careful not to convey that they are guilty.

 The results of the investigation, including the information disclosed during the employee interview, can be used not only to support corporate actions but also as evidence for dismissing the employee for cause.